 Lymphatic Biology and Pathology

-The lymphatic vasculature is increasingly recognized for its role as a multifaceted regulator of tissue homeostasis and regeneration.
+The lymphatic vasculature is increasingly recognized as a multifaceted regulator of tissue homeostasis and regeneration.
 Traditionally, its primary function has been to drain fluid, macromolecules, and immune cells from peripheral tissues into the systemic circulation via lymph nodes.
-Dysfunction of lymphatic vessels can lead to the accumulation of protein-rich fluid in tissues, known as lymphedema, and impaired immune responses.
+Dysfunction of lymphatic vessels can lead to the accumulation of protein-rich fluid in tissues (lymphedema) and impaired immune responses.
+More recently, additional roles of the lymphatic system have emerged, including active modulation of adaptive immunity by lymphatic endothelial cells (LECs) and the secretion of paracrine (lymphangiocrine) factors that regulate organ growth and regeneration.
+These diverse functions are implicated in diseases such as autoimmune disease and atherosclerosis, underscoring the need for a better understanding of the underlying mechanisms.

 Group Leader, Director